prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 - Backup mechanism for policies.

-- There is a time when packages would appear as being unreproducible, for ex. when security updates are published, tthe rebuild will take time.
+- There is a time when packages would appear as being unreproducible, for ex. when security updates are published, the rebuild will take time.

 - Have an admin specified rebuilder, for example a local rebuilder.